viresh-ratnakar/exolve/README.md

 ## exolve-prelude
 Crossword puzzles often come with a prelude that contains special instructions and/or hints.
-The prelude text occupies multiple lines--starting from the line *after* the exolve-prelude: line, and going all they way down to the line preceding the next exolve-foo section.
+The prelude text occupies multiple lines—starting from the line *after* the exolve-prelude: line, and going all they way down to the line preceding the next exolve-foo section.
 The prelude may include html tags.
 The prelude is rendered just above the grid, in the rendered puzzle.
 Example: